vindarel/lisp-journey/content/pythonVSlisp.md

 more cross-files macros.
 You edit blocks of code whitespace by whitespace.
 And in the end, your html may still not be valid…

-In CL, we can use [Djula](https://github.com/mmontone/djula) templates, a port of Django templates.
+In CL, we can also use a Django-like templating engine, [Djula](https://github.com/mmontone/djula) templates.
 FYI, despite its modest number of stars, it is one of the most downloaded projects on Quicklisp.
 We can alternatively just use plain old Lisp, for example with [Spinneret](https://github.com/ruricolist/spinneret/).
-As a consequence, factorize code as you always do (with spinneret functions or lisp macros).
-Manipulate code as you always do.
+As a consequence, we can factorize code as we always do (with spinneret functions or lisp macros).
+We manipulate code as we always do.
 It even warns on malformed html and has some neat features (it is clever about headers levels, it can embed markdown, etc).

+Now, templates are has been, we agree, place to components :)

 # Deployment, Shipping